capnomad/pyspark-beginners-guide/README.md

 \
 \
 Databricks provides a Community Edition of their platform for developers to learn Spark.
 We get a basic cluster setup and a Jupyter-style notebook attached to the cluster.
 Whenever we run a code on that notebook, it is executed on the cluster.
 It's super easy to use and learn.
+Also we get some good datasets built in that we can import and practice.

 * [Anaconda Distribution](https://www.anaconda.com/products/distribution): Anaconda is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.